ARM-software/arm-trusted-firmware/docs/user-guide.md

     -C cluster1.gic.PERIPH-size=0x8000                  \
     -C gic_distributor.GICD-alias=0x2c001000            \
     -C bp.variant=0x0                                   \
-    -C bp.virtioblockdevice.image_path="<path/to/>vexpress64-openembedded_lamp-armv8_20130927-7.img"
+    -C bp.virtioblockdevice.image_path="<path-to>/vexpress64-openembedded_lamp-armv8_20130927-7.img"

-The last parameter sets the build variant field of the `SYS_ID` register to `0x0`.
-This allows the ARM Trusted Firmware to detect the legacy VE memory map while configuring the GIC.
+The `bp.variant` parameter corresponds to the build variant field of the `SYS_ID` register.
+Setting this to `0x0` allows the ARM Trusted Firmware to detect the legacy VE memory map while configuring the GIC.

 #### Configuring Cortex-A57-A53 Base FVP GIC for legacy VE memory map

-Configuration of the GICv2 as per the legacy VE memory map is controlled by the following parameter.
-In this case, separate configuration of the `SYS_ID` register is not required.
+The following parameters configure the Cortex-A57-A53 Base FVP to use GICv2 with the legacy VE memory map:

-NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a File-system" section above).
+NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).

-    FVP_Base_Cortex-A57x4-A53x4                         \
+    <path-to>/FVP_Base_Cortex-A57x4-A53x4               \
     -C legacy_gicv2_map=1                               \
-    -C bp.virtioblockdevice.image_path="<path/to/>vexpress64-openembedded_lamp-armv8_20130927-7.img"
+    -C bp.virtioblockdevice.image_path="<path-to>/vexpress64-openembedded_lamp-armv8_20130927-7.img"

+Explicit configuration of the `SYS_ID` register is not required.

 3. Firmware Design
 -------------------